Imágenes de páginas

 power.

-wifely, and for the best purposes denied you; but be grateful and thankful for all the good things you enjoy, and learn to be content in the fituation of lite God has placed you
+wifely, and for the best purposes denied you; but be grateful" and thankful for all the good things you enjoy, and learn to be content in the fituation of lite God has placed you

 in.

-Of all the weakneffes the younger part of your fex are most prone to, are pride and affectation and there are none fearce which render you more contemptible in the eyes of the thinking and fenfible part of mankind; therefore, as you value the efleem of your friends, crufh them in the bud.
-The ingenious Mr. Addifon fays, "Pride in a woman deftroys all fymmetry and grace; and affectation is a more terrible enemy to a fine face than the fmall pex.'
-And yet there is no paflion to univer fal, or steals into the heart more imperceptibly than pride; at the fame time, there is not a fingie view of human nature, under its prefent condition, which is not fufficient to extinguish in us all the fecret feeds of pride.
+Of all the weakneffes the younger part of your fex are most prone to, are pride and affectation and there are none fearce which render you more contemptible in the eyes of the thinking and fenfible part of mankind; therefore, as you value the efleem of your friends, crush them in the bud.
+The ingenious Mr. Additon fays, "Pride in a woman deftroys all fymmetry and grace; and affectation is a more terrible enemy to a fine face than the final pex."
+And yet there is no paflion to univer

 Never fuffer your mind to be diffatisfied from the want of thofe good things which Providence has

-To conclude, devote the prime of your youth, when all your faculties are in the full bloom, to heaven and your Maker's fervice: it will bring down bleilings on your head, and be a facrifice more acceptable in the fight of God, than all the burnt offerings of thoufands of rams, or ten thoufand rivers of oil for reft affured in this one divine truth, That the reward of the virtuous, is with the Lord, and the care of them is with the Most High; therefore fall they receive, a gloa beautiful rious kingdom, and crown, from the Lord's hand; for with his right hand he fhall cover them, and with his arm fhall he protect them.
-Thefe are the ardent Prayers and wines of
+your youth, when all your faculties are in the full bloom, to heaven and your Maker's fervice: it will bring down bleflings on your head, and be a facrifice more acceptable in the fight of God, than all the burnt offerings of thousands of rams, or ten thousand rivers of oil for reft affured in this one divine truth, That the reward of the virtuous, is with the Lord, and the care of them is with the Most High; therefore fall they receive, a glorious kingdom, and a beautiful crown, from the Lord's hand; for with his right hand he fhall cover them, and with his arm shall he protect them.
+Thefe are the ardent Prayers and wishes of

 Your affectionate father,